 4. The NEF checks whether the AF is authorized to perform the request, and authorised to provision the EAS Deployment Information based on the operator policies.
-If the NEF receives the subscription request for the EAS Deployment Information Change Notification, the NEF decides not to store the information in the UDR based on the locally configured operator policy
+If the NEF receives the subscription request for the EAS Deployment Information Change Notification, the NEF decides not to store the information in the UDR based on the locally configured operator policy.

+NOTE: The NEF can be configured with the operator policy (e.g., per AF), which instructs the NEF to manage the EDI locally without storing the information to the UDR.